Master of Education Admissions Requirements

 When the application is complete, the Director of the Graduate Program will send a letter verifying acceptance.
-Once accepted, students will be assigned to an advisor who will help students select two full-time faculty members to serve on the graduate committee.
+Once accepted, students will be assigned to an advisor who will help students develop an individualized program of study.

 In addition to the admission requirements established for all graduate students, international students must: